akashsolanki1101/HTML-and-CSS-only/README.md

 # HTML-and-CSS-only
-Making an login page just with HTML and CSS further would be updated Intial web development projects using html and CSS This is my first project in html using CSS.
+Making a login page just with HTML and CSS further would be updated Intial web development projects using HTML and CSS This is my first project in HTML using CSS.
-Feel free to make to changes in my code.
+Feel free to make changes to my code.
 # UPDATE
 * Now the input fields accept submissions.
 * The login page is a phishing page,it sends the data to email.